Review by Tony Keen

 Byrne’s artwork is also good, full of dynamic panel layouts and well-characterised faces.
 He was at the height of his artistic powers in 1985, and whilst unable to ink it himself (at the time he was writing, pencilling and inking two monthly titles, and writing a third), in Kim DeMulder he’s found an inker who is very sympathetic to his mid-eighties style.
 Petra Scotese colours with subtlety, avoiding the trap of becoming too garish, common to this format at the time.

-That said, whilst it’s not a bad comic, it’s by no means essential.
+That said, whilst it’s not bad, it’s by no means essential.
 The solo story from Fantastic Four is better, and probably a more accurate pointer to what Byrne would later do with the character.
-Since publication, this story has been largely forgotten, omitted from reprints of Byrne’s FF or She-Hulk work, and only appearing in the Women of Marvel omnibus.
+Since publication, this story has been largely forgotten, omitted from reprints of Byrne’s FF or She-Hulk work, and only appearing in the Women of Marvel omnibus, but in 2020 it was included in The Sensational She Hulk Omnibus.